-The term 'Custodial Account' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Custodial Account' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Custodial Account refers to a particular type of savings account.
 These can be accessed via a mutual fund company, financial institution, or brokerage firm.
 With these accounts, an adult controls and manages the funds or assets on behalf of a minor who is less than 18 years old.
 State laws govern the rules that affect these special accounts.
 Minors may not perform transactions in such an account without first obtaining mandatory approval of the custodian.
 Such an account might also be one of the retirement accounts which a custodian handles for any and all employees in a firm who are eligible to have one of these.

 With a Custodial Account, it is typically the guardian or parent of the minor in question who has oversight on the account.
 Such investments contained in these forms of accounts are limited to mutual funds or similar products that regulated investment companies offer their clients.
 Every company that administers such a Custodial Account will have its own particular rules on the interest rate levels and account balance minimums they maintain.

 What is interesting is that any person is allowed to contribute into a Custodial Account.
 The minors will not have access to any choices made by the account or money in it without their guardian’s consent until they attain the legal age of adult hood.
 At this point, the ownership of the account transfers over from the custodian(s) and on to the minor.
 The minor would then gain full decision-making powers over how and when to utilize this money.